ITU-DASYALab/IoT_course/assignments/assignment1.md

 - In particular, how would you compare Wi-Fi, Bluetooth, Mobile?
 - What kind of data is MQTT suitable for?
 - What are some prerequisites for using MQTT?
+- What can you say about security measures in MQTT?

 ---